SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 #### To select an icon

-To select an icon, click the select icon on the left.
-In the following dialog window you can either search or filter icons by type or select an icon from the predefined list.
-Select the desired icon and click **Save**.
+To select an icon:

+1. Click the select icon on the left.
+2. In the following dialog window search or filter icons by type or select an icon from the predefined list.
+3. Select the desired icon.
+4. Click **Save**.

 #### To add a child asset type

-Click **Add child asset type** to add a new child asset type.
-In the dropdown select one or multiple allowed child asset types.
-The selected child asset types are then displayed under **Allowed child asset types** with the checkbox **Required** on the right.
+1. Click **Add child asset type** to add a new child asset type.
+2. In the dropdown select one or multiple allowed child asset types.
+3. The selected child asset types are then displayed under **Allowed child asset types** with the checkbox **Required** on the right.
    If the asset type requires this child asset type, select the checkbox.
 By default, it is clear.
-Click the remove icon next to the checkbox to remove the child asset from the selected asset type.
+4. Click the remove icon next to the checkbox to remove the child asset from the selected asset type.

 {{< c8y-admon-info>}}
 If you do not select and check a child asset type, then the asset cannot have any child assets.